Atari Logo

 Atari Logo 1972-2002

-Bushnell was also involved with creative director George Faraco in the creation of the logo.
-The co-founder of the firm gave George Opperman a clear but challenging task.
-He wanted to get a recognizable symbol consisting of several bold lines to reproduce the drawing on any media and recognized even from a great distance.
+Bushnell was also involved with creative director George Faraco in creating the logo.
+The firm’s co-founder gave George Opperman a clear but challenging task.
+He wanted to create a recognizable symbol consisting of several bold lines that could reproduce the drawing on any media and be recognized even from a great distance.

 Atari Symbol

-This logo made its debut in advertising and on the Space Race slot machine in 1973.
+This logo debuted in advertising and on the Space Race slot machine in 1973.
 As far as we know, it underwent minor changes after the sale but reached 2002 almost in its original form.

 Warner Communications, which took over the Atari brand in 1977, was planning a global redesign and even polled gamers to see if they liked the new or old version of the logo.
 As it turns out, video game fans supported the classic icon, which became more recognizable than the famous Mickey Mouse.
 So the division retained its $ 3,000 native symbol, and Warner Communications executives spent $ 100,000 completely pointless.